StackVista/stackstate-docs/stackpacks/integrations/aws/aws-ecs.md

 The Agent should be loaded on one container on each EC2 instance.
 The way to achieve this is to run Agent as a [Daemon Service \(docs.aws.amazon.com\)](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html#service_scheduler_daemon).

-Schedule a Daemon Service in AWS using StackState Agent V2 ECS Task:
+Schedule a Daemon Service in AWS using Rancher Observability Agent V2 ECS Task:

 1. Log in to the AWS console and navigate to the ECS Clusters section.
 Select the cluster you run the Agent on.
 2. Create a new service by clicking the **Create** button under Services.